mbellias/form-builder-tutorial/README.md

 };
 ```

-Once a form is a created and published, it can be shared, filled out and submitted.
+Once a form is created and published, it can be shared, filled out and submitted.
 The main dashboard tracks visits, submissions, submission rate and bounce rate for all your forms:

 ```bash
 export async function GetFormStats() {